-Concurrent with the growth in translation and the increasing interest in Israel as a literary topic, one of the quintessential changes that the ‘Zionist transformation’ brought about in the translation of Hebrew literature in America involved the types of works that the local reader began to encounter.
-Unlike the first decades of the twentieth century, at the end of the 1940s and throughout the 1950s, approximately half the books were already anchored in the contemporary Israeli reality or expressed regard for the national awakening even though their stories were set temporally or geographically far from Israel.
-This does not mean that works translated in these years were one-dimensional Zionist pamphlets—far from it.
-In the collection of short stories by Yitzhak Shenhar, Under the Fig Tree: Stories from Palestine, the dominant tone among the pioneering heroes settling the land is a tone of melancholy and disappointment—both in themselves and the land.
+Concurrent with the growth in translation and the increasing interest in Israel as a literary topic, the types of works that the local reader began to encounter were gradually transformed.
+Unlike the first decades of the twentieth century, from the late 1940s through the 1950s, approximately half the books were already anchored in contemporary Israeli reality or expressed regard for the national awakening even though their stories were set temporally or geographically far from Israel.
+This does not mean that the works selected for translation were one-dimensional Zionist pamphlets—far from it.
+In the collection of short stories by Yitzhak Shenhar, Under the Fig Tree: Stories from Palestine, the dominant tone among the pioneer protagonists settling the land is one of melancholy and disappointment—both in themselves and the land.
 In his review in Commentary, New York intellectual Isaac Rosenfeld not only noted this disappointment as a prominent motif in Shenhar’s book, but was especially surprised by its centrality in the stories.
-David Maletz’s Young Hearts, which was published in English in 1950, portrays life in the kibbutz sympathetically, but without pathos, and does not spare descriptions of the inevitable hardships involved in this harsh collective lifestyle, which for the hero are accompanied with a sense of vacuity.
+David Maletz’s Young Hearts, which was published in English in 1950, portrays life in the kibbutz sympathetically, but without pathos, and does not spare descriptions of the inevitable hardships involved in a harshly collectivist lifestyle, which for the protagonist are accompanied with a sense of vacuity.
 King of Flesh and Blood of 1958 by Moshe Shamir, which describes the power struggles between brothers during the days of the Hasmonean dynasty, provided readers with a romantic illustration of the national Jewish consciousness’s consolidation by bolstering myths of heroism and determination.
 However, its explicit message is the Hasmonean dynasty’s downfall due to corruption and imperialist tendencies—an analogy to Israel of the 1950s.
 Several stories in the anthology A Whole Loaf: Stories from Israel of 1957—edited by Shalom Kahn, an American immigrant to Israel and professor of literature at Hebrew University—presented a rather complex picture of the consequences the Independence War had on Israeli reality.
 In Nathan Shaham and Aharon Megged’s stories, for instance, some of the most difficult effects the war had on the youngsters who fought in the war are described affably, and the characters do not have any real opportunity to be redeemed from their physical and mental handicaps.
 These stories were far from unreservedly adopting the principle of sacrifice for the sake of the nation.

 There were however, works published during these years that articulated a deep commitment to the national ethos, and which often spared their readers the price claimed by both the war and Zionist settlement.
 In fact, the manner in which some of the works expressed this ethos was derived from the editors’ selective choices.
-The section “First Kiss” in Moshe Shamir’s With His Own Hands—which was included in the anthology Tehilla and Other Israeli Tales, edited by Yitzhak Shenhar in 1956—portrays a young Palmach soldier, Elik, at the moment he falls in love with a girl.
-In the section selected for translation, Elik describes his love of the sand dunes and nature to which he devotes himself completely, as expected of a Sabra from the Yishuv elite.
+Included in Yitzhak Shenhar’s 1956 anthology Tehilla and Other Israeli Tales, the short excerpt from Moshe Shamir’s With His Own Hands portrays a young Palmach soldier, Elik, at the moment he falls in love with a girl.
+Elik emphatically expresses his love for the Palestinian sand dunes, and immerses himself in the landscape, as expected of a Sabra from the Yishuv elite.
 The reader cannot infer Elik’s future death in one of the Independence War battles from this short section and is offered a very selective image of an Israeli myth—devoid of the ultimate sacrifice which often accompanies it.